SharkSnack/shiren-2/content/dungeons/shuten-trail-hard.md

 There are usually many Heaven and Earth scrolls and Synthesis Pots,<br/>
 so it's a good area to visit to strengthen equipment if you're struggling in Onigashima.

-Onigiri Sword and Gamarra Whip are exclusively found in treasure chests<br/>at the end of this dungeon's Golden Interval.<br/>
+Onigiri Sword and Froggo Whip are exclusively found in treasure chests<br/>at the end of this dungeon's Golden Interval.<br/>

 Synthesizing Onigiri Sword onto your main weapon will make hunger a non-issue.